 Production-Grade Ingestion and Cleaning Workflows for Manufacturing Telemetry

 Factory floor telemetry rarely arrives in a state ready for direct consumption by OEE calculation engines or predictive maintenance models.
 Raw sensor streams from PLCs, CNC controllers, vibration transducers, and machine vision systems are inherently noisy, temporally misaligned, and subject to network partitions.
 For industrial engineers, IIoT developers, and manufacturing data analysts, the ingestion and cleaning workflow is not a preprocessing afterthought; it is the foundational data contract that determines whether analytics reflect physical reality or algorithmic artifacts.
 A production-ready pipeline must enforce deterministic schema validation, preserve state transition semantics, and operate within the strict latency and compute constraints of industrial environments.
+This section sits alongside Core Architecture & Data Mapping and Downtime Classification & OEE Calculation in the wider IoT sensor data engineering library; naive pipelines that skip these stages quietly corrupt every metric computed downstream.

-1. Edge Ingestion & Protocol Normalization
+1. Edge Ingestion & Protocol Normalization Permalink to this section

 Telemetry ingestion begins at the edge gateway, where protocol translation, initial buffering, and schema enforcement occur.
 OPC UA subscriptions, MQTT QoS-1/2 topics, and Modbus polling cycles generate heterogeneous payloads that must be normalized into a unified time-series schema before crossing the IT/OT boundary.
 The ingestion layer should implement strict schema validation using tools like Pydantic or Protocol Buffers, rejecting malformed packets at the edge rather than propagating corruption downstream.
+Normalization is also where you enforce a consistent identifier scheme: rigorous PLC tag standardization at this boundary is what lets a single cleaning pipeline serve hundreds of heterogeneous assets without per-machine special cases, and a disciplined MQTT topic hierarchy keeps routing deterministic as the fleet grows.

+The contract this stage publishes is a single normalized record type.
+Every field is mandatory, every unit is canonical (SI base units, UTC timestamps), and every record carries provenance (source_protocol, sequence_id) so that downstream stages can reason about ordering and deduplication.
 Connection pooling, exponential backoff, and circuit breakers are mandatory for handling intermittent cellular or plant Wi-Fi degradation.
 Message brokers must be configured for at-least-once delivery semantics when targeting downstream time-series databases, with idempotent write keys preventing duplicate ingestion during gateway restarts.

-# pydantic schema for normalized telemetry payload
+# Pydantic v2 schema for normalized telemetry payload

-from pydantic import BaseModel, Field, validator
+from pydantic import BaseModel, Field, field_validator

-from datetime import datetime
+from datetime import datetime, timedelta, timezone

 from enum import Enum